pivotal/docs-tap/authn-authz/binding.hbs.md

 You can choose one of the following two approaches to bind a user or group to a default role:

-- Use the Tanzu Application Platform RBAC CLI plug-in, which only supports binding Tanzu Application Platform default roles.
+- Use the Tanzu Application Platform RBAC CLI plug-in, which only supports binding Tanzu Application Platform (commonly known as TAP) default roles.
 - Use Kubernetes role-based access control (RBAC) role binding.

 VMware recommends that you use the Tanzu Application Platform RBAC CLI plug-in.